blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 8. After the failover completes, navigate to the **CloudShop2** resource group and open your **CloudShopWeb** virtual machine.

 9. Notice that it does not have a Public IP address.
-Select on **Networking** on the menu to the left.
+Select **Networking** on the menu to the left.

     ![CloudShopWeb virtual machine overview with missing public IP highlighted.](images/hands-on-lab/2019-03-26-04-24-41.png "Missing public IP")